 Coaching is for winners

-Some people may feel that if they want coaching, the perception is that they aren’t good enough in some way.
-However, coaching is not about “fixing losers” but “helping winners.”
-After all, most of the top sports people have coaches, and you can’t accuse them of being losers!
+Some people may feel that if they want coaching, they will be perceived as no being good enough, or failing in some way.
+However, coaching is not about “fixing losers” but is about “helping winners.”
+After all, most top sports people have coaches, and you can’t accuse them of being losers!

 Being coached doesn’t mean that you’re not capable and don’t have an opinion of your own.
 It means you’re willing to learn something that might help you improve a skill or part of your life you want to improve, and you understand that you can benefit from the experience, wisdom, skills and knowledge that other people have gained on their journey.